Open-EO/openeo.org/news/2020-09-02-openeo-user-workshop.md

 author: Matthias Schramm
 ---

-openEO hosts a (virtual) user workshop on **19 October 2020** (10:30 - 16:30 CEST in two sessions) and encourages interested parties to register for this event at [https://ec.europa.eu/eusurvey/runner/openEOUserWorkshop](https://ec.europa.eu/eusurvey/runner/openEOUserWorkshop).
+openEO hosts a (virtual) user workshop on **19 October 2020** (10:30 - 16:30 CEST in two parts) and encourages interested parties to register for this event at [https://ec.europa.eu/eusurvey/runner/openEOUserWorkshop](https://ec.europa.eu/eusurvey/runner/openEOUserWorkshop).

-**Needed preparation:** Manuals for installing the various client APIs, recommended for testing openEO in guided sessions, can be found in the *User Documentation* under *Getting Started*.
+**Needed preparation:** Manuals for installing the various client APIs, recommended for testing openEO in guided sessions, can be found in the *User Documentation* under *[Getting Started](/documentation/1.0/getting-started.md)*.

-**Access details**: Please use [this link to a Microsoft Teams Meeting](https://teams.microsoft.com/l/meetup-join/19%3ameeting_YWE2ODZiZTYtZWJlMy00NjE4LThkZmItMTczZDJhYjg2OWEw%40thread.v2/0?context=%7b%22Tid%22%3a%2227d137e5-761f-4dc1-af88-d26430abb18f%22%2c%22Oid%22%3a%2295bfbb24-83a4-44d4-b55d-c765e79f211f%22%7d "Join Microsoft Teams Meeting") to connect to the main session.
-Links for the parallel sessions will be communicated during the event.
+**Access details**: Please click the session topics below to connect to the corresponding sessions in Microsoft Teams.

 **Agenda:**

 <table>
   <thead>
     <tr>
-      <th colspan=5>Session 1</th>
+      <th colspan=5>Part 1</th>
     </tr>
     <tr>
       <th>No.</th>